deductiv/export_everything/README.md

 ## Features

-We welcome your feature requests, which can be submitted as issues on <a href="https://github.com/deductiv/export_everything/issues">GitHub</a>.
+We welcome your feature requests, which can be submitted as issues on [GitHub](https://github.com/deductiv/export_everything/issues).

 # Binary File Declaration
 The following binaries are written in C and required by multiple python modules used within this app: